WilliamHuynh5/recipe-api/README.md

 - `challenges.txt` - A list of technical challenges encountered throughout this project

 ## 🚀 Project Overview

-The Recipe API provides a simple and efficient way to manage recipe information through RESTful endpoints.
-It is designed for easy local development and testing with FastAPI’s automatic documentation and hot-reload capabilities.
+A simple Recipe API that returns a list of recipes, ingredients and provides options for unit conversion and portion sizes.

 ## 🛠️ Setup Instructions